aws-amplify/amplify-js/docs/index.md

 Amplify.configure(aws_exports);
 ```

+ The `aws-exports.js` file can be retrieved either via the AWS Console or automatically by using the [awsmobile-cli](https://github.com/aws/awsmobile-cli).
+See the developer guides for detailed examples.

 ### 2. Add Authentication to your App
 Take a fresh React app created by `create-react-app` as an example and edit the `App.js` file: